 If you have been summoned for jury duty, here are some guidelines for choosing your outfit.

-Most courts have a dress code for jurors that set out the guidelines that you need to follow when choosing what to wear.
-You can usually find those by searching for jury duty dress codes on the Internet plus the name of the court you will be appearing in.
+Most courts have a dress code for jurors that sets out the guidelines that you need to follow when choosing what to wear.
+You can usually find those by searching for jury duty dress codes on the Internet, plus the name of the court you will appear in.

 Although each court may have different regulations, in general, the expectations are similar.
 Jurors should dress in business casual clothing.
 Although you are not participating in the trial so you are not the center of attention, you are still part of a solemn court proceeding.
 Your attire should reflect the seriousness of the occasion.

 Most dress codes outright ban certain revealing clothing, such as shorts and mini-skirts.
 You are also forbidden from wearing overly casual clothing such as graphic t-shirts, tank tops, or flip-flops.

 Courts also ban head coverings and hats.
 However, if you wear a hat or other covering for religious reasons, you will be allowed to keep those on.